DIDSR/DICaugment/docs/source/bbox_augmentation.rst

     ``min_volume`` is the minimum volume of the bounding box that is required after a transform in order to be maintained.
 If the resulting volume of a transformed bounding box does not satisfy this condition, then it will be removed and will not be returned from the pipeline.

-    See more parameter options in the documentation for `BboxParams <https://albumentations3d.readthedocs.io/en/latest/albumentations3d.core.html#albumentations3d.core.bbox_utils.BboxParams>`_
+    See more parameter options in the documentation for `BboxParams <https://dicaugment.readthedocs.io/en/latest/dicaugment.core.html#dicaugment.core.bbox_utils.BboxParams>`_

 Class Labels for Bounding Boxes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most bounding box annotations have associated classes or labels.
-In Albumentations3D, labels are required for bounding boxes.
+In DICaugment, labels are required for bounding boxes.
 There are two primary ways to incorporate labels into the pipeline.

 Internal Labels
 """""""""""""""""""